 Slow Movements are Ideal

-Don’t make the mistake of running the blade against the steel or stone too quickly.
+DonĀt make the mistake of running the blade against the steel or stone too quickly.
 The result of fast movements when sharpening is non-smooth blades.
 It could damage the blade and render it useless.
 Also, it can cause injury.
 Always have control of the blade, so it does not slip.
 This is the only way to achieve a smooth surface.

 A pocket knife is not much use if its edges are dull, and could even cause accidents.
 Learning to maintain the pocket knife edge is essential, and with some practice, the process is easy and quick.
 Note that these techniques are for straight edge pocket knives, serrations need a different technique altogether.